ocbwoy3/OC/README.md

 ## OCHammer
 **OCHammer is a Malware for MineOS (OpenComputers operating system)**<br>
-The EEPROM erasure and READ ONLY is not real!!!
+WHO DELETED OCHAMMER?????????
+EXPLAIN.
+WHO DELETED IT???? 😡 The EEPROM erasure and READ ONLY is not real!!!
 But it sure does overwrite your EEPROM.
 ### Uninstallation
 To remove the OCHammer virus, follow these steps:
 <br>**1)** Flash a clean copy of MineOS EFI to the computer's eeprom by using any means possible. *(PC EEPROM slot or OpenSecurity Card Writer)*